 Although Whistler Village might have taken over as the hub of the resort’s operations, Creekside is a hidden gem.
-Only a five-minute drive from Whistler Village, it has its own laid-back charm with the Creekside Gondola whisking people up the mountain, easy access to lakes and parks along the Valley Trail and it’s own retail and restaurant scene right on your doorstep.
+Only a five-minute drive from Whistler Village, it has its own laid-back charm with the Creekside Gondola whisking people up the mountain, easy access to lakes and parks along the Valley Trail and its own retail and restaurant scene right on your doorstep.

 Here’s our Insider’s Guide to staying in Whistler Creekside.